Strict linear prices in non-convex European day-ahead electricity markets: Optimization problem of the auctioneer

-\subsection{Objective Function}
+\subsection{Objective function}

-The \surplus\ is the sum of consumer surplus and producer surplus (cf. \cite{pindyck2005}). \new It is also called \emph{global welfare} (cf. \cite{kirschen2004}) or \emph{social welfare}. \black For example a consumer buys $q$ units at a price of $\p$ per unit and he is willing to pay a price of $p>\p$, then his consumer surplus is given by $(p-\p)q$.
-The producer surplus generated by hourly bid curves is determined accordingly by integrating the clearing price minus the producers cost over the quantity from zero to the produced quantity.
-As we are only interested in the maximization of the \surplus, it is sufficient to compute the \surplus\ of the hourly net demand curve and the other market products instead of using the hourly demand and supply curves.
+The \surplus\ is the sum of consumer surplus and producer surplus (cf. \cite{pindyck2005}).
+It is also called \emph{global welfare} (cf. \cite{kirschen2004}) or \emph{social welfare}.
+For example a consumer buys $q$ units at a price of $\p$ per unit and he is willing to pay a price of $p\ge\p$, then his consumer surplus is given by $(p-\p)q$.
+The producer surplus generated by hourly bid curves is determined accordingly by integrating the price per unit minus the producers marginal cost over the quantity from zero to the produced quantity.

-We will now define the surplus of each market product.
-These definitions are consistent with the above mentioned one.
-Beforehand we define the incremental price and quantity functions in a more precise way.
-These functions correspond to the linear interpolation between two consecutive defining nodes.